 Absolute Certainty is the Light of Reality

-• Nov 24, 2025
+- Nov 24, 2025

-• 6 min read
+- 4 min read

 Reality and absolute certainty are not two distinct experiences.
 They are one and the same.
-To indicate the Presence of Reality is to indicate that which cannot be doubted, falsified, or escaped, that substantial immediacy which remains irrefutably known throughout the flux of all temporary phenomena.
-As such this Reality, and its absolute certainty, is not a phenomenon.
-Rather, it is that which is present prior to the appearance of all phenomena and that which remains when all phenomena have disappeared.
-It is that Presence which remains immutably present.
+To indicate the Presence of Reality is to indicate that which cannot be doubted, falsified, or escaped, that substantial immanency which remains irrefutably known throughout the flux of all temporary phenomena, such as thoughts (the mind), sensations (the body) and perceptions (the kosmos).

-This understanding reveals a simple yet profound principle: the source of absolute certainty must not be sought in temporary phenomena, but in that deeper Reality which is always present, in the one constant that neither arrives nor leaves, the substratum that endures through every birth and dissolution of thought, sensation and perception; that endures through every modulation of the mind, body and cosmos at large.
+This understanding reveals a simple yet profound principle: the source of absolute certainty must not be sought in temporary phenomena, but in that deeper Reality which is always present, in the one constant that neither arrives nor leaves, the substratum that endures through every birth and dissolution of thought, sensation and perception; that endures through every modulation of the mind, body and kosmos at large.

 In recognising that absolute certainty can only be found in what is ever-present, we recognise that there is only one true candidate: the constant Presence of Consciousness in which all phenomena arise and subside.
-Consciousness itself is the only changeless Reality untouched by the play of appearances.

 Simply conveyed; the only absolute certainty is the one Presence to which we refer when we say 'I-Consciousness am'.
-Indeed that very utterance arises from this same Presence that 'Reality is' arises from.
-These two affirmations of absolute certainty arise from the same Substance.
-They are the experiential-mark of one, indivisible Presence.
+Indeed that very utterance arises from this same Presence that the utterance 'Reality is' arises from.

-To let this Oneness hit home deeply, in the Substance of our bones, we can experientially contemplate whether there is a substantial distinction between the absolute certainty that 'Reality is' and that 'Consciousness is'.
+To let this Oneness hit home deeply, in the Substance of our bones, we can experientially contemplate whether there is a substantial distinction between the absolute certainty that 'Reality is' and 'Consciousness is'.
 In doing so we verify whether we are referring to two separate realities or to one indivisible Presence of Reality.

 Do these statements refer to the same Presence or different presences?